Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 2. A measurement type
     - Examples include numeric, character, or date, which can also be more narrowly defined as needed (e.g., continuous, categorical)
 3. Acceptable values
-    - Examples include categorical values (e.g., ""yes"|"no") or expected ranges (e.g., *1-25* or *2021-08-01 to 2021-12-15*).
+    - Examples include categorical values (e.g., "yes"|"no") or expected ranges (e.g., *1-25* or *2021-08-01 to 2021-12-15*).
 Anything outside of those acceptable values or ranges is considered an error.
 4. Labels
     - Descriptions of what the variable represents.
 This may be a label that you, as the variable creator, assigns (e.g., "Treatment condition") or it may be the actual wording of an item (e.g., "Do you enjoy pizza?").